Common Cold Diagnosis

 The doctor will examine the eyes, ears, throat, and chest to help determine if a bacterial source is causing the illness.

 To properly diagnose a cold that is severe or persistent, your physician may start with a history and physical exam.
 He or she will ask questions about your symptoms, including their specific character and how long they have lasted.
 In the exam, your doctor will likely check your lungs, sinuses, throat, and ears.
+(Diagnosis flu).

 Your doctor may also take a throat culture, which involves swabbing the back of the throat.
 This test mainly helps your doctor to determine whether or not a bacterial infection is causing your sore throat.
 They may also order a blood test or chest X-rays in order to rule out other potential causes of your symptoms or to find out whether your cold has developed into a more serious complication like bronchitis or pneumonia.

 In certain cases, such as with a severe ear infection, your doctor may refer you or your child to a specialist such as an otolaryngologist.
-An otolaryngologist is a physician specially trained in treating the ears, nose, and throat (ENT).

 Though there are some laboratory tests that can detect common viral agents like rhinovirus and respiratory syncytial virus.
 They are rarely used since the common cold tends to abate before a diagnostic test is necessary.
 However, sometimes a doctor may order a viral test in the case of cold symptoms, especially in children under two, the elderly, and those with weakened immune systems.
 These tests commonly involve taking a sample of nasal fluid using a suction instrument or sometimes a swab.